 Chair, Board of Directors, FAIMER

-Dr. Cassimatis is President and Chief Executive Officer of ECFMG.
-He also is Chair of the Board of Directors of the Foundation for Advancement of International Medical Education and Research (FAIMER®), a separate, nonprofit foundation of ECFMG.
-Prior to joining ECFMG in 2009, Dr. Cassimatis was Vice President for Affiliations and International Affairs at the Uniformed Services University of the Health Sciences (USU); and Associate Dean for Clinical Affairs and Professor of Psychiatry at the F. Edward Hébert School of Medicine (SOM), USU.
+Emmanuel Cassimatis is President and Chief Executive Officer of the Educational Commission for Foreign Medical Graduates (ECFMG) and Chair of the Foundation for Advancement of International Medical Education and Research (FAIMER), ECFMG’s nonprofit foundation.
+Prior to joining ECFMG in 2009, Dr. Cassimatis was Vice President for Affiliations and International Affairs at the Uniformed Services University of the Health Sciences (USUHS), Associate Dean for Clinical Affairs and Professor of Psychiatry at the University's F. Edward Hébert School of Medicine.
 A graduate of the University of Chicago, Harvard Medical School, and the Washington Psychoanalytic Institute, he served on active duty with the U.S. Army for more than 25 years.
 His military assignments included tours as Director of Psychiatric Residency Training at Walter Reed Army Medical Center, Psychiatry Consultant to the Army Surgeon General, and Director of Medical Education for the U.S. Army Medical Department.
 His military awards include the Defense Superior Service Medal and the Legion of Merit (with Oak Leaf Cluster).

 Dennis M. Donohue, C.P.A., M.B.A., M.S.

 Senior Vice President and Chief Financial Officer, ECFMG